obaldwingeil/Mobile-Assessment/README.md

 # How to run
-run the restaurant.java file and interact through the console
+run the Restaurant.java file and interact through the console

 # What to know
 this is a fairly simple tackle of this problem